Detection of astrophysical gravitational wave sources by TianQin and LISA: Stellar-mass black holes binaries

 In this subsection, we analyze how accurately different parameters of SBHB can be detected by TianQin and LISA alone as well as by their joint detection.
 The parameters we study are the chirp mass of the binary $\mathcal{M}_c$ (in the observer frame), the luminosity distance of the source $D_L$, the binary's eccentricity at a reference frequency of $10\,{\rm mHz}$ $e_0$, the symmetric mass ratio of the two BHs $\eta$, the sky localization error of the source $\Delta\Omega$, and the time to coalescence $t_c$.
 In each analysis, we only vary one parameter while fixing the other parameters to the following values $\mathcal{M}_c = 50\,{\rm M_\odot}$, $D_L = 206\,{\rm Mpc}$ (corresponding to $z = 0.05$), $e_0 = 0.05$, and $\eta = 0.125$.
 We, further, set the source to be at the sky location $\theta_{\rm bar} = 60^\circ$ and $\phi_{\rm bar} = 180^\circ$ where we use barycentric coordinates and set the binary to be at $2.5\,{\rm yr}$ before the merger.

 \textit{Chirp mass:} In \fref{fig:sbhb_dmc} we see the relative error with which the source's chirp mass in the observer frame will be measured by TianQin, LISA, and joint detection.
-We see that for all masses considered TianQin alone performs better than LISA alone.
+We see that for all masses considered TianQin alone performs better than LISA alone because TianQin's better sensitivity at higher frequencies allows it to track the chirping of the signal for a longer time.
 TianQin will detect the chirp mass of the sources with a relative error of around $5\times10^{-7}$ for $\mathcal{M}_c \approx 10\,{\rm M_\odot}$ and of around $9\times10^{-8}$ for a chirp mass of a bit more than $100\,{\rm M_\odot}$ while LISA alone will have a relative error of $9\times10^{-7}$ and $10^{-7}$ for the same masses.
 That TianQin performs better than LISA can be understood from the fact that TianQin is more sensitive to higher frequencies and thus to lighter sources such as SBHBs.
 In particular, we can see from the SNR of the sources that TianQin has a better detection accuracy than LISA for all masses even if LISA can reach a slightly higher SNR for SBHB with a chirp mass above around $40\,{\rm M_\odot}$.
 Because the difference between TianQin alone and LISA alone is, however, not very big, the joint detection will perform significantly better than any single detection -- in particular, for higher masses.
 We see that joint detection will have a detection accuracy of $4\times10^{-7}$ for $\mathcal{M}_c \approx 10\,{\rm M_\odot}$ and that the error decreases for an increasing chirp mass to almost $5\times10^{-8}$ for $\mathcal{M}_c \gtrsim 100\,{\rm M_\odot}$.